RevealBi/Documentation/en/index.md

 * [Amazon Athena ](~/en/datasources/supported-data-sources/athena.md) data source – You can now connect to Amazon Athena to query your data from Amazon S3, and use it to build visualizations in Reveal.
 * [Amazon S3](~/en/datasources/supported-data-sources/amazon-s3.md) data source – You can also access your data from Amazon S3 directly.

-### Coming Soon to Reveal

-*Scatter Map* visualization!
-We are looking forward to presenting you with another map visualization that will give you more insight for your geospatial data.
-Coming with an added capability to connect to a number of mapping services to use as a background.

 ### Where Can I Get Reveal?

 Reveal offers you a seamless, almost identical experience no matter what device you are on.